 No doubt about it, among warbirds, the Vought F4U Corsair ranks way up near the top as a favorite with modelers.
 The bent-wing bird, as it’s often called, has a look like no other WW II fighter.
 From its big, round cowl through its aft cockpit to its unique inverted gull wing, there’s no mistaking a Corsair.
-This is the second Corsair makeover I’ve done, the first being a .50-size glow version that I transformed from a traditional overall blue ARF to an attractive gray-on-gray rendition of a Royal Canadian Navy machine in the July 2012 issue of MAN.
 For this presentation, I started with the all-foam (EPO) Corsair offered by Tower Hobbies.

 Instead of a complete re-paint, I decided to take the alternative route of using the stock version as a basis for a “weathered,” or in-service look, which the real Corsair was likely to have experienced.
 The techniques employed are relatively easy and inexpensive, and you really can’t make a serious mistake.
 Equally important is the fact that these techniques can be used even after you’ve repainted your model in order to give it a personalized look.
 While both the refinishing and weathering techniques improve the overall appearance, the refinish changes the look while weathering, or properly done aging, enhances the realism.